huzzi77/huzzi77/README.md

 - 👋 Hi, I’m @huzzi77
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently Doing BCA
+- 🌱 I’m completed my BCA and Currently pursuing Mastetr in Computer Application Cyber Security and Forensic
+-

 <!---
 huzzi77/huzzi77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.